Teddy Bridgewater Player Prop Bets for NFL Week 8 | Denver vs. Washington 10/31/2021

 Matchup vs. Washington

-- Bridgewater's 65.7 passing yards per game in three matchups against the Football Team are 178.8 fewer yards than his over/under in Sunday's game.
+- Bridgewater averages 65.7 passing yards per game in three matchups against the Football Team, 183.8 fewer yards his over/under in Sunday's game.

 - Bridgewater had a touchdown pass once over that time.